 Currently working as an independent filmmaker and still photographer, Aimee Madsen has over 20 years of experience shooting stills for magazine and book publications, some of which include Native Peoples, Arizona Highways, Worth, Sunset, Outdoor Photographer, New Mexico Magazine, Phoenix Magazine, and Transitions Abroad.
-In addition, she has shot for publisher NorthWord Press and internationally renowned image library Gamma Liaison.
+In addition, she has shot for publisher NorthWord Press and the internationally renowned image library Gamma Liaison.

-Roger Tomalty has worked closely with Soleri in both an architectural design and construction capacity since 1970.
-He studied architecture at Syracuse University and holds a Masters degree from Arizona State University in Physical Geography, with an emphasis on radiation-budget Climatology.
+Roger Tomalty worked closely with Soleri in both an architectural design and construction capacity since 1970.
+He studied architecture at Syracuse University and holds a Masters degree from Arizona State University in Physical Geography, with an emphasis on radiation-budget climatology.
 Tomalty served as construction supervisor and site coordinator of the Arcosanti project in the 1970’s, has taught and lectured extensively on Soleri and the Arcosanti project in the United States, Europe, and Asia and conducts workshops on earth casting techniques worldwide.
-A member of the Board of Trustees of the Cosanti Foundation, he oversees the Cosanti site in Scottsdale while working with Soleri to produce, exhibit, and market custom bell assemblies.
+A member of the Board of Trustees of the Cosanti Foundation, he oversees the Cosanti site in Scottsdale where he worked with Soleri to produce, exhibit, and market custom bell assemblies.
 His primary interest is for the Cosanti Foundation and Arcosanti to continue to explore and demonstrate the interaction of the built and natural environments in ways that integrate food production, water conservation, and flow energy resources with habitat.

 Graham-funded artists David Hartt and Karthik Pandian will discuss new work currently on view in two concurrent exhibitions in Chicago that both engage various strategies and critiques of 1960s avant garde architecture, art, and design practices with curator Hamza Walker.
 In his current exhibition for everyone a garden, Hartt references utopian projects by architects Moshe Safdie and Jean-Louis Chanéac from the late 1960’s to explore the complex relationship between form and ideology.
 Similarly, Pandian takes on 1960s artistic strategies in The Incomparables Club, the conclusion of a cycle of recent exhibitions that features the moving image and sound installation Reversal.
 Concerned with artistic labor, technologies of vision, and nostalgia for the avant-garde, previous iterations of the work took place in different forms at the Hammer Museum, Los Angeles and Vilma Gold, London in 2012.